SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 How does Courtroom5 compare to SoloSuit?

 Courtroom5 was founded in 2017 in Durham, North Carolina by Dr. Sonja Ebron (PhD electrical engineering) and Debra Slone (PhD information systems and library science), both with lived pro se experience.
 It covers all 50 states with AI-assisted motion and pleading generation across multiple civil case types — debt collection, foreclosure, divorce, custody, probate, personal injury, consumer protection.
 Pricing is $0.15 per credit (after a $1 trial) or $150 per month subscription (1,500 credits with 3-month rollover).
 Courtroom5 reports 73% of users win or settle and the platform has prepared 170,000+ documents.
-SoloSuit is debt-collection focused only, covers 50 states with generic Answer templates, and prices at $67 Standard or $247 Premium plus separate court filing fees.
+SoloSuit is debt-collection focused, covers 50 states with an Answer workflow, and prices at $67 Standard or $247 Premium plus any separate court or add-on costs shown at checkout.
 Courtroom5's broader case-type coverage and AI-assisted methodology suit pro se litigants handling complex or non-debt civil cases; SoloSuit's narrower focus and lower entry pricing suit users with simple debt cases who want a fast Answer.
 Total cost over a case's lifetime: Courtroom5 typically $200–$900 (depending on case length and document count); SoloSuit typically $67–$247 plus court fees.

 Is hiring an attorney cheaper than SoloSuit?